rcrespodev/currency_price/README.md

 The user can display the current price of Bitcoin currency in tree different exchanges (usd, eur or gbp).
 The Backend expose tree endpoints, one for each use cases.
-Then, the Backend fetch the data from CoinDesk API and render it using handlebars templates.
+Then, the Backend fetch the data online from CoinDesk API and render it using handlebars templates.

 ![home page](images/img_1.png)
 ![price view](images/img.png)